 Would the treatment be expensive?
 How many days would it take?
 So many doctors had tried to help me.
-Will Dr.Kamala make a difference?
+Will Dr.Kamala Selvaraj make a difference?
 Was she Brahma, the creator?
 All these thoughts and unanswered questions constantly filled my mind.
-To put an end to all this, I decided to find out by meeting Dr. Kamala.
+To put an end to all this, I decided to find out by meeting her.
 But that was easier said than done.
 One had to wait for an appointment for months.
-When I reached GG hospital, I found patients of all age groups.
-Some were clutching their files, hoping for a miracle, others, pregnant, were praying for a safe delivery, while others were leaving the hospital, baby in hand, happy and satisfied.
+When I reached GG Hospital, I found patients of all age groups.
+Some were clutching their files, hoping for a miracle, others were pregnant praying for a safe delivery while others were leaving the hospital, holding their baby in the arms, happy and satisfied.

-During the fourth year, her words became true.
-But when the pregnancy failed after 45 days, I was shattered.
-I had a history of abortions in 1970 and in 1975.
-Why was God doing this to me?
+During the fourth year, her words became true but the pregnancy failed after 45 days.
+I had a history of abortions in 1970 and 1975.
+I was shattered and I cried for help in distress, Why God, Why you’re doing this to me?

+Once again, I got pregnant.
+This time, I moved into a house close to the hospital.
+I was in complete bed rest.
+After seven and a half months of pregnancy, C-section procedure was performed because of my high blood pressure.
+I gave birth to a healthy baby boy.
 When I was undergoing treatment, I would spend the entire day in the hospital.
 I had to go on the third, fifth and eleventh day after menstruation.
 I had to have several injections, beneath the skin to retain the pregnancy.
-My husband and I believed that one day, God willing, we would be proud parents of a baby girl or boy.
+My husband and I believed that one day by God’s blessing, we would be proud parents of a baby girl or boy.
 We had even gone on a pilgrimage to Badrinath.
-I undertook a variety of fasts for the well-being of our child.
-Not once did I show any interest in the sex of the child I was carrying.
-It was my baby, regardless of whether it was a boy or a girl.
-In orthodox families, a woman who does not have a child is excluded from most functions and ceremonies.
+I undertook a number of fasts for the well-being of our child.
+Not once, I was concerned about the sex of the child, I was carrying.
+It is my baby, regardless of whether it’s a boy or a girl.
+In orthodox families, a woman who does not have a child is excluded from most ceremonies.
 A woman is not given due respect, if she remains single or if she is not a mother.
 All that changed for me once I had my baby.

-Earlier, we had tried to bring up a relatives child as our own, but the child was aware of our limitations-we had to deal with him sincerely for fear of giving the impression that we were harsh or rude.
+Earlier, we had tried to bring up a relatives child as our own, but the child was unaware of our limitations-we had to deal with him sincerely for fear of giving the impression that we were harsh or rude.
 We could not enforce strict discipline.
-We had to send back him back to his parents.
+We had no choice other than sending him back to his parents.
 No deep bondage could be formed.
 Maybe, it would have been different if we had adopted a child from a home, with no knowledge of its past history.

-I believed that real bondage was possible only when one had one’s, own baby.
+I believed that real bondage was possible only with one’s own baby.
 So I patiently went through all medical procedures.
-Now my son seven years old and he is the light of our lives.
+Now my son is seven years old and he is the light of our lives.